Notes used in current scale: , Notes used in current chord: , Frequency of current note: - Hz

 Naming: Choose the naming that is most useful to you or you're most comfortable with.
 Over the years the piano became a standard in music and most countries use note names that are based on it.
 That’s why most namings ‘don’t fit in’ on other instruments.
 To solve this you can use the MIDI naming.
-For now we primary use the Dutch naming on the page, which is in fact "English naming with the nice names for sharps".
 Across the internet the most popular naming for instrument players is English.
 Singers mostly use Neo-Latin or Solfège naming.

 Mouse: Select the note, tonic and/or chord root by hovering the mouse over the instrument/ribbon or by clicking on it.
 While explaining stuff to others Click can be handier.